dina-econ-data/hospital-readmission-analysis/README.md

 ## Expected Outcomes
 This analysis aims to highlight distinct patient profiles and explore their relationship with hospital readmission patterns, providing insights that could support data-driven decision-making in healthcare contexts.

+## PCA Results

+Principal Component Analysis (PCA) was applied to the numeric variables of the dataset after data cleaning and preprocessing.

+Two standard criteria were used to determine the number of components to retain:

+- **Kaiser criterion** (eigenvalues > 1), which suggests retaining **5 principal components**.
+- **Cumulative explained variance criterion**, according to which approximately **9 components** are required to explain around **80% of the total variance**.

+Both criteria were considered in order to balance interpretability and information retention.
+The final number of components used in subsequent analyses depends on the trade-off between dimensionality reduction and explanatory power.